Azure/terraform-azurerm-lz-vending/modules/usermanagedidentity/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

-Description: The tags to apply to the user managed identity
+Description: The tags to apply to the user-assigned managed identity

 Type: `map(string)`